-Partners Briefing Paper – Meaningful Participation in Local Governance Systems for Marginalised Communities in Somalia
+Meaningful Participation in Local Governance Systems in Somalia (Briefing Papers)

 Share

 This partners’ briefing paper builds up on the research brief of the Inclusion and Participation study, exploring how different stakeholders can contribute to achieving meaningful participation in Somalia’s local governance, particularly for marginalized groups.
-It outlines key messages for different stakeholders:
+It consolidates three briefs designed for aid actors, donors and government officials with the aim of improving meaningful participation of marginalized groups in Somalia’s governance structures.

 Author(s)